President and CEO

 Joel Seligman became the tenth president of the University of Rochester in July 2005.
 Since then, he has led a strategic planning process to chart the University’s future.
 Notable milestones have included the openings of the Robert B. Goergen Hall for Biomedical Engineering and Optics, the James P. Wilmot Cancer Institute, the Ambulatory Surgery Center, and the Del Monte Neuromedicine Institute.
 The renovated Kodak Hall at Eastman Theater and a new wing at the Eastman School of Music have significantly expanded educational and performance spaces.
 The Saunders Research Building is providing state-of-the-art space to scientists exploring new treatments and cures for neurological disorders, cancer, and cardiovascular disease.
 Raymond F. LeChase Hall, the new home of the Warner School of Education, opened in January 2013, and the Ronald Rettner Hall for Media Arts and Innovation opened in October 2013.
-The new Golisano Children’s Hospital, the largest construction project in the University’s history, will open in 2015.
+The new Golisano Children’s Hospital, the largest construction project in the University’s history, opened in 2015.
+Wegmans Hall, the new home of the Goergen Institute for Data Science, is under construction and will open in 2017.

 Under Seligman’s leadership, in 2011 the University launched The Meliora Challenge: The Campaign for the University of Rochester, with the goal of raising $1.2 billion by June 2016.
 The Meliora Challenge is the largest comprehensive capital campaign in the University’s history and the first comprehensive campaign since 1924.
 In March 2015, the University surpassed the initial $1.2 billion campaign goal.